Do I Need to Replace My Air Conditioner?

 Here are a few rules to consider when making this choice.

-• The half price rule.
+- The half price rule.
 If repairing your air conditioner costs half as much or more than the cost of a replacement, replacement is almost always the best option.
 This is just a more cost-effective solution to the problem if you’re dealing with such an expensive repair.
+If you’re uncertain whether to repair or replace, especially with a heat pump system, learning how heat pump repairs differ from AC repairs can help clarify your best course of action.

 Both of these rules are industry-accepted standards and can be useful in determining which service to use.